ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Neuropath/2nd Level/Countercast.md

 - **Duration**:
 	- Instant.
 - **Effects**:
-	- As a reaction to a psycast being cast, you attempt to interrupt the caster.
+	- As a reaction to a psycast being put into the casting phase, you attempt to interrupt the caster.
 The caster must make a Wisdom saving throw.
-On a failure, their psycast is cancelled.
+On a failure, their psycast is interrupted and forced to end.
 On a success, nothing happens.
-		- The caster must still pay relevant costs if interrupted.
-			- They do not roll on the [[Exceeding the Neural Heat Limit|cast effect table]] if their psycast was interrupted.
 		- You may only interrupt psycasts of 1st level and 2nd level.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 12 psyfocus spent above the normal cost for this psycast, you may interrupt a psycast of 1 level higher.